18 Lincoln Street, Frankton, Hamilton NEW ZEALAND, 3204

 • Popularly used in Indo-Asian, Middle Eastern, and African cuisines, that convention continues.
 But what makes it a better butter?

-• Ghee is the purest form of milk fat, containing around 99.6% milk fat, thus slightly more nutritious than butter.
+• Ghee is the best form of milk fat, containing around 99.6% milk fat, thus slightly more nutritious than butter.

 • Ghee, when prepared from grass-fed butter, is called Grass-fed Ghee.